pedroMF1996/pedroMF1996/README.md

   - Three years of professional experience in software development

 - ## Technical Proficiency:
-  - Front-end experience with Angular, SCSS, and Tailwind
+  - Front-end experience with Angular, SCSS/SASS, and Tailwind
   - Back-end skills in C#, ASP.NET Core, DDD, and CQRS
   - Exploration of testing methodologiesL